antronerds/r2-tutorials/docs/One_Gene_View.md

    By default, *the probeset with the highest average present signal (APS) is annotated as the default probeset in R2*.
 This APS signal is simply the average of all samples that are considered to express a selected gene (have a present call).
 After you enter the first letters for the mycn gene in the textfield, you can choose from the available probesets that are listed in a small dropdown.
 The default R2 probeset will be the first one in the list.
    Occasionally, other probesets assigned to the same gene could be of interest depending on the structure of the gene (for example a potential splice variant).
 Also realize that the most informative probeset is re-determined by R2 in every dataset, sometimes resulting in a different probeset.

    The expression levels of datasets are by default converted to log2 values.
-This does not apply to datasets that contain ratios or logfolds such as methylation arrays and certain Agilent arrays.
+This does not apply to datasets that contain ratios or logfolds such as methylation arrays, illumina, agilent, drug data etc etc. .

    Clicking the *advanced search* button provides a grid where other selection criteria can be applied, such as gene symbol or average signal.
 Additionally, the sorting option allows for quick checking of genes with a given expression level.
    The last column of the grid, named "R2 default", indicates whether the reporter is set as default in R2 (TRUE) or not (FALSE).
 This information is not available for each dataset in R2.